nookit-dev/bnk-payments-stack/README.md

   - Cookie Module to store JWT
   - BNK Server - Allows a robust route configuration system to allow quick and effective middleware handling(with strong type inference), and all the  HTTP methods built right into the configurations.

-##### Coming Soon
+### Coming Soon

 In order to allow richer client-side experiences I am working on optionally adding [Turbo]("https://turbo.hotwired.dev/") and [Stimulus]("https://stimulus.hotwired.dev/reference/targets)

-In essence, what Turbo allows is to build a rich interactive experience by making requests to the server and the server and respond with rendered snippets of HTML and insert the fragements anywhere you need to handle form submissions, lazy loading data from slower sources, and just about any kind of dynamic content that would involve interacting with a database.
+In essence, what Turbo allows is to build a rich interactive experience by making requests to the server and the server and respond with rendered snippets of HTML and insert the fragments anywhere you need.
+Handle form submissions, lazy load data from slower sources, and just about any kind of dynamic content that would involve interacting with a database.

 ### install dependencies